llmariner/llmariner/tutorial/getting_started.md

 print('Created job.
 ID=%s' % resp.id)
 ```

+A pod is created in your Kubernetes cluster in a namespace where a project is associated.
+By default pods run in the `default` namespace.

-A pod is created in your Kubernetes cluster.
-You can check the progress of the fine-tuning job from its log.
+You can check the progress of the fine-tuning job by accessing the K8s cluster or run the CLI command (e.g., `llmo fine-tuning jobs list`, `llmo fine-tuning jobs logs --id <job-id>`).

 You will need to wait for several minutes for job completion.